ConorHogan/Programming_Scripting_Projects/README.md

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/scatterplot.png)

 ## 3.7 CLUSTER ANALYSIS
-While researching the Iris dataset, I came found a [project analysing the data using the R programming language](https://cran.r-project.org/web/packages/dendextend/vignettes/Cluster_Analysis.html).
+While researching the Iris dataset, I found a [project analysing the dataset using the R programming language](https://cran.r-project.org/web/packages/dendextend/vignettes/Cluster_Analysis.html).
 This encluded some examples of dendrograms, which felt like a very appropriate way of representing the data since it concerns species and biological classification.
-This also peaked my interest because in the [wikipedia article](https://en.wikipedia.org/wiki/Iris_flower_data_set) on the Iris data set, it had also mention the this dataset was a difficult case for cluster analysis when the species are not know in advance.
 It was also another useful way of illustrating that the Setosa species has very distinct charecteristics / attributes while Viriginica and Versicolor are similar to a degree that they are sorted into the same clusters.

 ### 3.7.1 DENDROGRAM
 I once again used [The Python Graph Gallery](https://python-graph-gallery.com/400-basic-dendrogram/) as a reference to learn how to generate this chart.
 I first edited the dataframe by removing the index header and then the column headers using [this method](https://stackoverflow.com/questions/44917675/pandas-delete-column-name) described on Stack Overflow.
 In order to generate the dendrogram, I added SciPy's clustering package to my list of packages to import in the "Importing & Structuring" section at the start of my code.
 It is also necessary to set a linkage type in order to specify the distance between clusters (see this [blog](https://joernhees.de/blog/2015/08/26/scipy-hierarchical-clustering-and-dendrogram-tutorial/) I consulted).
-I also generated the graph using "single", "complete", and "average" linkage, but the default "ward" linkage seemed to be getting the best results.
-I did briefly investigate what the difference between the linkage types were, but I don't come from a statistics background and found it very difficult to follow.
+To test, I also generated the graph using "single", "complete", and "average" linkage, but the default "ward" linkage seemed to be getting the best results.
+I did briefly investigate what the difference between the linkage types were, but I don't come from a statistics background and found it difficult to follow.

 When generating the dendrogram I switched the orientation so the species name for each datapoint label would be easier to read and changes the labels from a the datapoint number to the species name.
 The method for doing both these steps was taken from the [Customised Dendrogram](https://python-graph-gallery.com/401-customised-dendrogram/#tab-3) tutorial on The Python Graph Gallery site.